dapphub/ds-pause/readme.md

 **`exec(address usr, bytes memory fax, uint256 era) returns (bytes memory response)`**

-- `delegatecall`'s into `usr` with `fax` calldata
+- `delegatecall` into `usr` with `fax` calldata
-- will fail if the call has not been planned beforehand
+- fails if the call has not been planned beforehand
-- will fail if the delay period has not passed
+- fails if the delay period has not passed
 - Returns the `delegatecall` output

 ## Tests